vojtechsedlak/vs/content/post/2018-03-15-building-a-simple-twitter-target-tool-to-protect-net-neutrality.md

 ## Why use a spreadsheet

-The original inspiration for this tool came from FightForTheFuture, who used something similar in the [Battle For The Net](https://battleforthe.net).
+The original inspiration for this tool came from Fight For The Future, who used something similar in the [Battle For The Net](https://battleforthe.net).
 In their case they were targeting US policymakers, but you can go after anyone, who has a Twitter account.
-Yes, you could just hardcode the Tweets, but if you have more than 10 targets, or want to customize the Tweets, that may get a bit unwieldly.
+Yes, you could just hardcode the tweets, but if you have more than 10 targets, or want to customize the tweets, that may get a bit unwieldly.
 That's where Google Spreadsheets come in.
 Instead of having to spin up a database, Google Spreadsheets are a simple of way of storing and accessing columnar data.

 Start by assembling a list of your targets, their Twitter handles and the tweet copy.
 You can also add a name of an associated image file, if you want to include their portrait/logo.
 You can see an example of the spreadsheet we used below.